graphicore/varla-varfo/explorations/calibrate/index.md

 *Paraphrased from the [CSS-WG FAQ](https://wiki.csswg.org/faq#real-physical-lengths).*

-We should not protect authors from themselves, instead teach them how to use these tools to achieve the best for their users.
+We should not protect authors from their own inability, instead teach them how to use these tools to achieve the best for their users.
 Also that the CSS-Reference-Pixel should be their default choice.

-The argument could also be turned around, identifying cases where the automatism provided by the CSS-Reference-Pixel gives users a bad or worse than ideal experience, and since CSS has no escape mechanism yet, this could be identified as a form of violence, a good moment to think: fuck the algorithm.
+The argument could also be turned around, identifying cases where the automatism provided by the CSS-Reference-Pixel gives users a bad or worse than ideal experience, and since CSS has no escape mechanism yet, this could be identified as a form of violence.

 It's OK that working with real physical measurements would make some things harder, the gist is that it would enable other things that are impossible to achieve under the CSS-Reference-Pixel.
-Despite that, concepts could be used side by side, there's no need to root for one model only.
+Despite, models would be **complementary**, there's no need to pick a side.

+### We would break interoperability/the internet in some way.

+...

+TODO: CSS-techniques that don't just stop working: like media queries, relative units, min/max css-functions etc.

+especiallly with media queries we could deliver hybrid pages

 ## Use Cases

 ### Calculate Device Typical Viewing Distance

-The viewing distance for which a screen is set up to, according to the CSS-Reference-Pixel, is usually opaque to the user as well as to the CSS-author.
+The typical viewing distance for which a screen is set up, to match the CSS-Reference-Pixel, is usually opaque to the user as well as to the CSS-author.
 One result of that is, that it is hard to asses whether a device displays contents too big or too small, or **how far away from a device one should be to enjoy that standard.**

 From the [spec](https://www.w3.org/TR/css-values-3/#absolute-lengths):